rdo-infra/ci-config/ci-scripts/infra-setup/roles/hubbot/README.md

 * jobFilter -- A space separated list of regular expressions that should be excluded from the reporting. (example: `.*experimental.*`, default: `.*-nv$`)

-After the configuration a new `gatecheck` command will be available, which
+After the configuration a new `gatestatus` command will be available, which

 * parses the comments of the specified Gerrit changes
 * selects comments from specific users